Key Strategies For Employee Engagement & Retention

 Agility and Adaptability

-In an ever-changing business landscape, agility and adaptability will be essential.
+Agility and adaptability will be essential in an ever-changing business landscape.
 Organisations must be quick to respond to market shifts and changing employee needs.
 This may involve flexible policies, agile project management methodologies, and a willingness to pivot strategies in response to employee feedback.

 Lifelong Engagement